(You are here.)

 When the Wrights asked to use it as a flying field in 1904, the

 84-acre tract was still boggy due to poor drainage.
-Then the ground
+When the ground

 froze in the winter, the expanding ice created "frost heaves" in the

-precisely this reason -- they hoped to soft ground would provide some
+lumpy mattress.
+The Wrights may have chosen it partly this reason – they hoped to soft ground would provide some

 protection from hard landings and crashes.
 Whatever the reason, it was